-When we moved from Europe to Canada and saw how big North American minivans are compared to European cousins, we knew we will buy one and use it as weekend mobile bed/hotel.
+When we moved from Europe to Canada and saw how big North American minivans are compared to European cousins, we knew we will buy one and use it as a weekend mobile bed/hotel.

 Once we’ve got our Dodge Grand Caravan and found out how easy you can remove seats and have flat base for our inflatable mattress, we didn’t have to do much more.
 There was enough room inside to store our mountain bikes while sleeping on the mattress.
 The car floor was almost perfectly flat that besides removing chairs we didn’t do any alteration.
 And that’s how we traveled in Canada for three years.